YPSH-DGC/YPSH/README.md

 The PyYPSH interpreter offers features that are only possible because it's based on Python, such as direct import of Python libraries.

+## About Windows 11
+Windows 11 has recently caused many issues, and I do not believe that PyYPSH will continue to function properly.
+It might work, but I will not address any issues that arise on Windows 11 in the future.

 ## Building PyYPSH

 ### NABS (Nercone Automatic Building System)